 3. Without touching the accelerator pedal, turn the ignition key to the starting position.
-Allow the starter to operate for up to 10 seconds.
+Allow the starter to operate for up to 5 seconds (turbo: 10 seconds).
 Release the key as soon as the engine starts.
 If the engine fails to start, repeat step 3.